Annaero/putty-and-paint-telegram/README.md

-Use Vercel functions to collect new posts in (P&P)[https://www.puttyandpaint.com/] projects
+Use Vercel functions to collect new posts in [P&P](https://www.puttyandpaint.com/) projects.
+For webhook calling uses cron-job.org

 # Python
 ```shell